cssnr/noaa-weather-android/README.md

 - Explain exactly what you were doing when the app crashed
 - Hope I can re-create the bug myself to get the stack trace

-That's a heavy ask for an app that's already broken, and leaves you with a bad experience and me without enough data to fix it.
+That's a heavy ask for an app that's already broken — it leaves you with a bad experience and me without enough data to fix it.

 To close that gap without compromising your data or privacy, this app uses